-- Internal – Internal challenges are related to team, inter departments – material sourcing, operations, finance etc. Non-conformance or disagreement or delay could be main challenges faced internally.
+- Internal – Internal challenges are related to the team, inter-department – material sourcing, operations, finance, etc. Non-conformance or disagreement or delay could be the main challenges faced internally.

-- External – External challenges and issues are related to outside business partners, like – customer, vendor, service provider etc. During work many issues pops up which was not planned, changes from customer or vendor makes the execution part difficult.
+- External – External challenges and issues are related to outside business partners, like – customers, vendors, service providers, etc. During work, many issues pop up which was not planned, changes from customer or vendor make the execution part difficult.

 How Challenges Could be Dealt?

-- Internal – Keeping the team motivated, train and guide them in right direction, anticipate problems and plan to avoid them, prioritizing work under pressure, solving issues within department and with other department etc are ways to manage the internal challenges.
+- Internal – Keeping the team motivated, train and guide them in the right direction, anticipate problems and plan to avoid them, prioritizing work under pressure, solving issues within the department and with other departments etc are ways to manage the internal challenges.

 - External – External challenges are never easy to manage as it needs expertise and right decision.
 Issues need to be dealt with tactfully, understanding the problem practically and communicating rightly to overcome this are keys.